Automatic-Ingest-Digital-Archives/SCALA/RODA/README.md

 core.tools.unoconvconvert.inputFormatPronoms = x-fmt/111 fmt/101 x-fmt/394
 ```

-By default, unoconv will pick files with the selected file name extension OR MIME types OR PRONOM IDs.

-For additional formats (not in default configuration), you can add them via extension and it will still select the file even if the file does not have that extension if there is a mapping between the extension and the pronom identifier and the file without extension is identified with that pronom identifier.
+You can use the mapped values to specify which filetype you want to convert to which filetype.
 Current mappings between MIME types and extension and PRONOM identifiers and extensions for unoconv are:

 ```properties
 ##########################################################################